AnaOddles/OutDoorVibez-eCommerce-Site/README.md

 # OutDoorVibez-eCommerce-Site
-Web Application for users to create an account to order outdoor gea
+Web Application for users to create an account to order outdoor gear

 Application Overview, Tools & List of Features:

 OutDoorVibez is our ecommerce site created with php as the backend for the server side.
 HTML and CSS for design with the help of Bootstrap and Bootstrap Studio for styling and format.
 The data management is done by MySQL database with relational tables and entities.
 This web application allows for users to create an account and order outdoor gear.
 Admins can manage the users and products on the web application itself without having to go on the database management system.

 Tools:
- 1.Pogramming & Scripting Languages: PHP, Html, CSS, Bootstrap 2.Bootstrap Studio
+  1. Pogramming & Scripting Languages: PHP, Html, CSS, Bootstrap
+  2. Bootstrap Studio
- 3.PHP Eclipse
+  3. PHP Eclipse
- 4.PhpMyAdmin
+  4. PhpMyAdmin
- 5.MySQL Workbench
+  5. MySQL Workbench

 Web Application Features:
 - Users can create account